 Other strains of HPV cause genital warts.

-While these sexually transmitted strains are highly contagious and super gross, they’re considered “low-risk” because they don’t typically cause cancer.
+While these sexually transmitted strains are highly contagious, they’re considered “low-risk” because they don’t typically cause cancer.

 Not everyone who has a high-risk strain will develop cancer — some bodies fight off the infection and it goes away — but a carrier can easily spread the strain to his or her sexual partners, whether they have symptoms or not.